DevotedMC/HiddenOre/README.md

 * Better documentation

-* Minecraft 1.13 support (will be 1.5.0)
+* Minecraft 1.13 support (will be 1.5.0, and _will_ break your config.
+It will not be backwards compatible.)

 ### Feature Augment List:

 **v1.4.2** Added full multiple world support.
 Standard config is used as default for any world that does not have a specific config.
 A new section, `worlds` can be specified, each subsection is either the UUID or name of the world with a specific config.
 A single `blocks` subsection under the world identifier contains all the block configurations for that world.
-It is configured like the default, within that subsection.
+It is configured like the default, but within the world's blocks subsection.
 Check the configs for examples.

 **v1.4.1** Live use of new tracker shows its disk use is much increased.
 Added a configuration option to explicitly disable it.
 Added config example of Command "drops" and some fixes.